DundasData/dundas-bi-helm-readme/README.md

 # DT setup calls

 To call the Dundas BI dt utility during the setup process, use dt setup calls.
 The following example adds three dundas bi dt calls, two that occur after database is created (1.
-Sets a Dundas BI configuration property 2.
-Imports a dbie file from a mounted volume. ), and one that occurs on load (Runs a healthcheck):
+Sets a Dundas BI configuration property, 2.
+Imports a dbie file from a mounted volume), and one that occurs on load (Runs a healthcheck):

 ```
 dundas: